Reviewing Common T2 Schedules

 Small Business Common T2 Schedules

-For this article, I've compiled a list of common T2 schedules that may be applicable to an average small business in Canada.
+That's why, for this article, I've compiled a list of common T2 schedules that may be applicable to an average small business in Canada.
 I'll show you how to review your T2 return which involves understanding the various schedules required to correctly calculate your income tax payable.
 Because it's complex, I'll also show you how Part I federal tax payable is calculated.
 Let's learn how your corporation is taxed.

 Business Loan Reviewing Corporate Tax ReturnHow to review common T2 schedules